'You Should Be Outraged,' Air Force Academy Head Tells Cadets About Racism On Campus

 Both the academy and the Air Force amplified Silveria's message through videos and tweets drawing on his speech.

-The academy is investigating an incident involving the n-word from earlier this week, when, as local newspaper The Gazette reports, "five black students woke up Tuesday to find 'Go Home' followed by the epithet scrawled on message boards outside their rooms."
+The academy is investigating an incident involving the N-word from earlier this week, when, as local newspaper The Gazette reports, "five black students woke up Tuesday to find 'Go Home' followed by the epithet scrawled on message boards outside their rooms."

 The Gazette, based in Colorado Springs, Colo., south of the school's base, adds, "Sources at the academy said there appeared to be a single vandal involved, judging by the handwriting."